 The information provided above has been designed to indicate the general nature and level of work of the position.
 It is not a comprehensive inventory of all duties, responsibilities and qualifications required.

-In addition to a competitive salary, comprehensive health and welfare benefits, and incentive compensation, FINRA offers immediate participation and vesting in a 401(k) plan with company match.
+Employees may be eligible for a discretionary bonus in addition to base pay.
+FINRA also provides a variety of benefits including comprehensive health and welfare benefits, life and disability insurance, paid holidays, vacation, personal, and sick leave.
+FINRA offers immediate participation and vesting in a 401(k) plan with company match.
 You will also be eligible for participation in an additional FINRA-funded retirement contribution, our tuition reimbursement program and many other benefits.
 If you would like to contribute to our important mission and work collegially in a professional organization that values intelligence, integrity and initiative, consider a career with FINRA.

 You can read more about these restrictions here.

 As standard practice, employees must also execute FINRA's Employee Confidentiality and Invention Assignment Agreement without qualification or modification and comply with the company's policy on nepotism.

 Please be advised that FINRA is not seeking assistance or accepting unsolicited resumes from search firms for this employment opportunity.
 Regardless of past practice, a valid written agreement and task order must be in place before any resumes are submitted to FINRA.
 All resumes submitted by search firms to any employee at FINRA without a valid written agreement and task order in place will be deemed the sole property of FINRA and no fee will be paid in the event that person is hired by FINRA.

 FINRA is an Equal Opportunity and Affirmative Action Employer